Welcome to the Artist Toolbox

 Venue address – See 'Fringe venue names and addresses' above under 'General Information'

 Start and finish times in 24-hour clock.
-Times (including end times) should match the format of the show times we send you.
+Times (including end times) should match the format of the show times we sent you.

 NOT TICKET PRICES - We advise companies to omit this as it makes things simpler – the prices vary (special offers, vouchers, students etc.)